hdShang/arxiv-daily/docs/cs-CL/2025-05-29/papers/250523715v2-dont-take-the-premise-for-granted-evaluating-the-premise-critique-ab.md

 ---
 layout: default
-title: Don't Take the Premise for Granted: Evaluating the Premise Critique Ability of Large Language Models
+title: "Don't Take the Premise for Granted: Evaluating the Premise Critique Ability of Large Language Models"
 ---

 # Don't Take the Premise for Granted: Evaluating the Premise Critique Ability of Large Language Models